magnate3/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 * bootcode.bin: the proprietary bootloader for enabling SDRAM.
 This comes with Raspbian.
 * start.elf: the proprietary firmware loaded by the bootloader.
 Using the updated Raspbian OS.
 This comes with Raspbian.
 * fixup.dat: needed to use 1GB of memory.
 This comes with Raspbian.
 * config.txt: to be parsed by start.elf and decide boot behavior.
 It offers a great deal of options which is pretty cool.
-A default one comes with Raspbian. **To be customized by us**
+A default one comes with Raspbian. **This file is to be customized by us**
 * kernel8.img: our kernel.

 Summary: we need to change config.txt (once) and kernel8.img (every time we re-compile kernel) on the SD card.

 #### Update config.txt

-Ref: the official [doc](https://www.raspberrypi.org/documentation/configuration/config-txt/boot.md) for config.txt.

 Plug the SD card to PC via the card reader.
 Open config.txt which is on the boot partition.
 The following two lines are crucial.
 Add them to config.txt.